 Explore private reserves full of wildlife.
 Share unforgettable adventures in company of expert guides.
 We’ve been arranging the finest, personalised family safaris for 30 years.
 Is now the moment for your family to take a holiday of a lifetime?

 Botswana is Africa’s most exclusive safari destination.
 Each enormous private reserve has just one or two luxury lodges guaranteeing a series of private experiences as you travel from one exquisite location to the next.
 Expert guides will take your family on safari among big cats and vast elephant herds in beautiful deltas and deserts.

 Kenya has the ingredients for an amazing family safari.
 Your children will love seeing vast numbers of animals in iconic African settings.
 Stay in amazing and luxurious accommodation on private reserves.
 Enjoy adventures on foot, horseback and by open vehicle with Africa’s finest guides.
 Your children can see pioneering conservation work in action and meet remote tribal communities.
 Maybe end with a few days by the coast.

 With vibrant cities, rich history and culture, scenic coasts and mountains as well as thrilling wildlife regions, South Africa can justly call itself ‘a world in one country’.
-This is the only country that can offer a malaria free safari.
+This is the only destination that can offer a malaria free family safari.
 The accommodation can be amazingly luxurious, and the wildlife is very abundant.
-It’s a good choice if you want to combine a safari with other kinds of holiday.
+It’s a good choice if you want to combine a luxury safari with other kinds of travel.